Stackclash/5e-vault/3. The Party/0. Party Hubs/Curse of Strahd.md

 >	link(file.path, name) AS "Name",
 >	summary
 > FROM "3.
 The Party/3.
 Quests"
-> WHERE party = this.file.name and active
+> WHERE party = this.file.name AND active AND !side-quest
 >SORT file.name asc
 >```